-imToken: No, it won’t affect the security of your assets.
+imToken: No, it won’t affect the security of your tokens.
 The 0 USDT transfer is actually a new type of scam.
 Scammers use the TransferFrom() function of TRX wallets to transfer 0 USDT from your account to his TRX wallet.

 What is the TransferFrom() function?

 The function allows a third party to transfer tokens from the owner account to the recipient account.

 It’s similar to the family payment service offered by Google Play through which a third party, for example your family members, can transfer your money from your account (the owner account) to the merchant’s account (the recipient account) when they make a purchase.

 Another feature of the TransferFrom() function is that when the amount of USDT transferred is 0, a third party can transfer 0 USDT from the owner account to the recipient account without the owner's permission.

 Just like anyone can transfer $0 from my account (the owner account) to the merchant's account (the recipient account) without my permission.